Windows Server 2008 R2: Paid extended updates

 Windows Server 2008 R2 was eligible for the paid ESU (Extended Security Updates) program.
 This program allowed volume license customers to purchase, in yearly installments, security updates for the operating system until January 10, 2023, only for Standard, Enterprise, and Datacenter volume licensed editions.
 The program was included with Microsoft Azure purchases, and offered Azure customers an additional year of support, until January 9, 2024.

 Prior to the ESU program becoming available, Windows Server 2008 R2 was eligible for the now discontinued, paid Premium Assurance program (an add-on to Microsoft Software Assurance) available to volume license customers.
-Microsoft will, however, honor the program for customers who purchased it between March 2017 and July 2018 (while it was available).
-The program provides an extra six years of security update support, until January 13, 2026.
-This will mark the final end of all security updates for the Windows NT 6.1 product line and the Windows 7 codebase after 16 years, 5 months, and 22 days.
+However, Microsoft honored the program for customers who purchased it between March 2017 and July 2018 (while it was available).
+The program provided an extra six years of security update support.
+The Extended Security Updates program for Windows Server 2008 R2 ended on January 13, 2026, marking the final end of all security updates for the Windows NT 6.1 product line after 16 years, 5 months, and 22 days.

-Paid extended updates are not available for Itanium customers.
+Paid extended updates were not available for Itanium customers.